meadowdata/meadowrun/docs/tutorial/run_function.md

-1. Based on the options specified in [Resources][meadowrun.Resources] and [AllocCloudInstance][meadowrun.AllocCloudInstance], `run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being interrupted.
+1. Based on the options specified in [Resources][meadowrun.Resources] and [AllocCloudInstance][meadowrun.AllocCloudInstance], `run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being evicted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
 The exact instance type chosen depends on current EC2 prices, but in this case we can see that it's a spot t2.medium, and we're paying
    $0.0139/hr for it.